kiksen/ansible-netconfrpc/README.md

 # blockConfig

 **Description**
-Make sure all lines from a block of configuration is present or removed.
-This role can be used for access lists or any other block.
+This role makes sure all lines from a block of configuration is present or removed.
+This role can be used for access lists or any other block of configuration lines.
 It doesn't need to be an indented block of config like access-lists or class-maps.

 ## Optionen

 #### start_block
-- **Typ:** str
 - **Required:** Yes
 - **Description:**
-  A line of code to start a config block: `ip access-list standard MGMT`
+  A line of configuration to start a config block: `ip access-list standard MGMT`

 #### end_block
-- **Typ:** str
 - **Required:** Yes
 - **Description:**
   A line of configuration to end a config block: `!`

 #### before